A phenomenal oil painting View of Naviglio di Via San Damiano from the 20th century

 Description

 On the parapets, there were two Latin inscriptions commemorating the construction of the first iron bridge in Milan in 1841 during the reign of Ferdinand I of Austria.
-Each of the pylons at the ends features a mermaid holding an oar.
+Each of the pylons at the ends featured a mermaid holding an oar.
 Originally, the pillars were decorated with cast iron friezes, anchors, and swans holding garlands in the upper part, with lion heads at the bottom.

 Attributes / Details